sanette/snoke/README.md

 dune exec src/snoke.exe
 ```

-### ???

-Yes, I know...
-I'm trying to learn how to distribute a binary package
-for those who don't want to install the whole `ocaml` stack!

 ## How did you make such a wonderful and entertaining game?

+First of all, it's written is `ocaml` which makes it fun to code!
-I came across this
+While `ocaml` is not particularly known for games, I came across this
 [nice blog article](http://decapode314.free.fr/re/tut/ocaml-re-tut.html)
 by Florent Monnier and said to myself: why not do this with
 [Bogue](http://sanette.github.io/bogue/Principles.html)?